vinlok/vinlok.github.io/_posts/linux/2021-10-01-Linux-processes.md

 # Context Switching

-- Suspent the process by moving it to sleep state.
+When does Context Switching happens:

+1. When a processes time slice has expired, then a timer interrupt is sent and process is put in sleep state.
+2. When a system call such as write is made.

+after this:
+- Scheduler kicks in to figure out which thread should run next.

-- Copy the contents of CPU registers to memory or the task_struct.
+- Copy the contents of CPU registers of current task (task can be process or thread!) to memory or the task_struct.
-- copy back the context of new process from its task_struct to cpu registers.
+- copy back the context of new process from its task_struct to cpu registers also reffered as hardware context
-- Flush TLB.
+- Flush TLB and copy the PGD (page table)
+-